lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Linux/jq.md

     jq '.results[] | select(.name | contains("Jo"))'       # Get complete records for all names with 'Jo'
     jq '.results[] | select(.name | test("Joe\s+Smith"))'  # Get complete records for all names matching PCRE regex 'Joe\+Smith'

+## Handle Empty Arrays

+When you want to iterate and an array you access is empty you get something like

+    jq: error (at <stdin>:3): Cannot iterate over null (null)

+To workaround the optional array protect the access with

+    select(.my_array | length > 0)

 ## Using jq in Shell Scripts